TeamHG-Memex/json-lines/README.rst

 ----

 Reading a well-formed JSON lines file is a one-liner in Python.
-But if the file can be broken (this happens when the process writing it is killed), handling all exceptions takes 10x more code, especially when the file is compressed.
-If file is concatenated from multiple broken archives (some process was writing to the same file multiple times), things get even more complicated.
+But the file can be broken: cut at some point
+(this happens when the process writing it is killed), or concatenated from several cut pieces
+(this happend when the process started appending to the same file again).
+Handling all this cases is not easy, especially if the file is compressed.

 json-lines handles all this cases for you!